debops/debops/README.md

 specified host, with either sqlite, MySQL or PostgreSQL database as a backend and an nginx webserver as a frontend.

-Currently only ownCloud 8.0 is supported because for older versions there are no complete deb-packages available.
+Only ownCloud 8.0 and later are supported because for older versions there are no complete deb-packages available.

 ### Installation